yannmeier/Bioreactor_v4/README.md

 #For Developers

-It is recommended to use the version 1.0.5 of the arduino IDE packed here: http://blog.spitzenpfeil.org/arduino/mirror_released/
+It is recommended to use the version 1.0.5 of the arduino IDE packed here: http://blog.spitzenpfeil.org/arduino/mirror_released/ .
+You might need to install the last version of arduino to have the necessary libs on your computer first.
 Then unzip the arduino libraries provided in your local arduino libraries folder: eg. /usr/share/arduino/liraries on Fedora sytems

-The version 4.2 of the bioreactor is opeerating at 8MHz/3V3 instead of the standard 16MHz/5V, thus the boards.txt files that defines the options to burn the bootloader must be adjusted (file can be found under /usr/share/arduino/hardware/arduino/boards.txt) by adding the follwing lines:
+The version 4.2 of the bioreactor is opeerating at 8MHz/3V3 instead of the standard 16MHz/5V, thus the boards.txt files that defines the options to burn the bootloader must be adjusted (file can be found under your arduino installation directory, eg: /usr/share/arduino-1.0.5/hardware/arduino/boards.txt) by adding the follwing lines:

 leonardo8.name=Arduino Leonardo 8MHz<br />